ArjayS/vue_fullStack_ecommerce/README.md

 @2:02:00, Testing the two new routes (adding and removing an item) in postman

-@2:03:30, Talking about and installing MongoDB
+@2:03:30, Talking about and installing MongoDB.
+Was able to install mongoDB in wsl2 though this link: https://dev.to/seanwelshbrown/installing-mongodb-on-windows-subsystem-for-linux-wsl-2-19m9